 See ideas below for teaching courtesy;

-Role Playing– Give your kids the chance to practice being polite using series of role plays like answering a phone, talking to strangers, receiving gifts etc. Use reward system for positive reinforcement as they continue to practice the activities.
+Role-Playing– Give your kids the chance to practice being polite using a series of role plays like answering a phone, talking to strangers, receiving gifts etc. Use a reward system for positive reinforcement as they continue to practice the activities.

 Reward; Create a list of courtesies you want your kids to master such as saying please, excuse me, thank you etc. You can offer a gift item or snacks if your child demonstrates any of these behaviours to let them know the efforts have not gone unnoticed.

 If you want to teach courtesy to a child, use various engaging ways to promote and encourage the courteous behaviour you desire.
 We have developed some fun learning games on courtesy alongside other values to teach kids and can be played online.
 Click here to check out our list of games